Bernie Sanders Under Fire For Use Of ‘N-Word’ In 2015 Book, Clip From Audiobook Version Goes Viral Friday

 — Virginia Heffernan (@page88) July 12, 2019

-In the essay, Sanders writes, “A woman enjoys intercourse with her man — as she fantasizes being raped by 3 men simultaneously,” as quoted by Vox.com.
+In the essay, Sanders writes, “A woman enjoys intercourse with her man — as she fantasizes being raped by 3 men simultaneously,” as quoted by Vox.

 In an essay published by The Vermont Freeman in 1969, and later uncovered by Mother Jones, Sanders also complained that children are not usually allowed to touch each other on their “sexual organs.”